Md-Nur/hackscribe/README.md

 # HackScribe

 [HackScribe](https://hackscribe.vercel.app/) is a blogging website built with Next.js, Tailwind CSS, and Appwrite Cloud.
-It allows users to create and share blog posts on various topics.
+It allows users to create and share blog posts on coding topics.

 ## Features